fcrawford/ct_social_distancing/README.md

 ## Web app

-* link shape click to plot update
-* plotly line plots?
-* sparklines in tables?
+* sparklines in tables

 ## Town report

-* highlight top 5 CBGs
-* sparklines in tables
 * are houses of worship relevant to include?
 Not sure.
+* sparklines in tables

 ## State report